 6. Do not tape windows

 Taping windows to prevent them from stains is usually an exercise in futility.
 It is a long, tiresome and boring process, and glass usually gets stained anyway.
-Instead, simply wait for the paint to dry and carefully scrape it off with a razorblade.
+Instead, simply wait for the paint to dry and carefully scrape it off with a razor blade.
 It will take only a couple of minutes.
 Just make sure not to damage the space between the wood and the glass – it can lead to moisture getting in and causing rot.

 7. Box your paint

 One of the common mistakes newbies make is opening new cans of paint as the old run out.
-The thing is, the color that is supposed to be the same can noticeably vary between cans – it may not be immediately obvious.
+The thing is, the colour that is supposed to be the same can noticeably vary between cans – it may not be immediately obvious.
 Still, the difference becomes glaring once it dries, which is especially frustrating if it happens halfway across a wall.
 To avoid this, professionals “box” their paint – i.e., mix it in a large container (usually a five-gallon bucket).
 You can then dip your roller directly into it, thus eliminating the need for a roller tray – at least if you do not mind lugging a heavy bucket around.

 Painting is a far less straightforward task than one may think – there are countless small and big things to consider if you want ideal results.
-We hope that these tips will help you in your next renovation project!
+We hope that these tips will help you with your next renovation project!